Titanium dioxide (TiO2) can help to promote a more sustainable built environment from the beginning to the end of a building’s life.

 TiO2 is used in construction products in some of the world’s most notable architectural landmarks to help protect them from the elements.
 The protective properties of TiO2 in plastic pipes also helps to keep drinking water safe.

 TiO2 helps to conserve materials used for construction and renovation

-TiO2 pigment has a very high refractive index (its ability to scatter light), even higher than diamond.
-Because it scatters light so well, TiO2 pigment is an unrivalled opacifier.
-It provides outstanding covering power and is therefore a vital ingredient in paints.
+TiO2 pigments have a very high refractive index (its ability to scatter light), even higher than diamond.
+Because they scatter light so well, TiO2 pigments are unrivalled opacifiers.
+They provide outstanding covering power and are therefore a vital ingredient in paints.
 The closest potential alternative opacifier is around 35% less effective.
 TiO2 can achieve brilliant, long-lasting white finishes, both for interiors and exteriors.

-Since 2010 the TDMA has gathered cradle-to-grave information about the environmental and carbon footprint of TiO2.
-These life-cycle data have helped to demonstrate that the total environmental footprint of white paint reduces as the TiO2 content increases.
+Since 2010, the TDMA has gathered cradle-to-gate information about the environmental and carbon footprint of TiO2.
+These life cycle data have helped to demonstrate that the total environmental footprint of white paint reduces as the TiO2 content increases.
 Paints with a high TiO2 content are significantly more durable than those containing low levels of TiO2.
 Buildings painted with durable paints typically need repainting less often.
 In this way, TiO2 can have a positive impact on the total Product Environmental Footprint (PEF) of buildings over their lifespan.

-TiO2’s refractive properties also help to protect plastics used for outdoor structures helping to make them durable in extreme weather conditions and to protect them from damage caused by sunlight.
+TiO2’s refractive properties also assist in protecting plastics used for outdoor structures, helping to make them durable in extreme weather conditions and to protect them from damage caused by sunlight.

 The renovation of the EU’s building stock will have to tackle the vast amounts of energy consumed by buildings.
 TiO2 plays a role here.